VenatorLabs/venator-labs/docs/rodeo/command-line-interface.md

 rodeo list-config
 ```

-### Command: set-plugins
+### set-plugins

-The `set-plugins` command allows you to change the directory the Rodeo service
-will look for plugins in.
+The `set-plugins` command allows you to change the directory the Rodeo service will look for plugins in.

 **Example**